 We use the following rules for accepting code contributions.
 This is written from the perspective that there is a group of people who cooperatively support the project (the core contributors).
 In contrast, external contributors are not actively supporting the project, but just contributing individual changes.
-At this time, all core contributors work for Google (see below for the full list), but this will hopefully change over time.
+At this time, all core contributors work for Google, but this will hopefully change over time.

 We require all contributors to sign Google’s Contributor License Agreement.

 We accept well-written, well-tested bug fixes to built-in rules.